OzzyCzech/ozzyczech.cz/content/webdesign/Dropdown menu with Tailwind and Vanilla JS.md

 }
 ```

-You can find the whole example on my GitHub: https://github.com/OzzyCzech/tailwind-dropdowns
+You can find the whole example on my GitHub at [OzzyCzech/tailwind-dropdowns](https://github.com/OzzyCzech/tailwind-dropdowns)